 The experienced therapists at Bayside Psychotherapy have extensive experience dealing with bladder emptying difficulties and paruresis, along with other effects of anxiety.
 With training in a wide range of therapy methodologies, our practitioners can tailor a course of treatment to your particular needs.

 We also recommend you download our targeted self-hypnosis recording for Shy Bladder to complement your counselling.

-Give us a call on (03) 9557 9113 or use our contact form to find out more about how we can help you overcome your difficulties with urination.
+Give us a call on (03) 9557 9113 or use our contact form to find out more about how we may be able to help you work through your difficulties with urination.